Tips to Save Time with Project Management Templates

 A project status report template is a document that features the status of a project, project health, and project progress.
 It is a reporting tool about the status of the project.
 In addition, it will share necessary information with sponsors, clients, and team members.

-Tips for writing project status report template
+Tips for writing a project status report template

 - Project information.
 This is the space to include general information about the project.
 Add project name, report date, project manager, and stakeholders.
 Further, define whether the project report comes in monthly or weekly.